"Why didn't they land in the sea?": Video of plane before Tema crash pops up

 Tema Plane Crash: Video Shows Last Moments of Aircraft Before it Crashed

-- A light aircraft crashed in Tema on March 16, 2026, claiming the lives of two people on board
+- A light aircraft crashed in Tema, Ghana, on March 16, 2026, claiming the lives of two people on board

-- The video sparked online reactions and speculation, with many wondering why they did not crash-land into the sea
+- The video sparked online reactions and speculation, with many asking why they did not crash-land

-The aircraft, with registration number 9G-ADV, crashed at Oninku Park in Tema Community 1, claiming the lives of the pilot and one passenger on board.
+The aircraft, with designation 9G-ADV, crashed at Oninku Park in Tema Community 1, claiming the lives of the pilot and one passenger on board.

 A statement by the Ghana Civil Aviation Authority (GCAA) indicated that the light aircraft, which was flying from Ho to Accra, was expected to reach its destination at 15:20 GMT and made its last radio contact at 14:18 GMT.

-The statement indicated that any further details were going to be communicated later.
+The statement indicated that any further details would be communicated once the investigation determined more about the incident.

+Tema plane crash: Eyewitness details the last thing the pilot did moments before the aircraft tumbled

 See the press statement as shared on Facebook below: